rahul1205/TwitterX/README.md

     pip install SpeechRecognition
     sudo pip install google-api-python-client

-    <b>Note</b>-Google API has some limit on number of inputs per day.
+    Note-Google API has some limit on number of inputs per day.
 To install other servers when google API is unavailable, refer to https://github.com/Uberi/speech_recognition

    <h5>Installing Twitter API for python</h5>
     sudo pip install twython